-Because prices in the energy and reserve markets are more volatile and change as grid conditions change (for example, as fuel prices, the fuel mix, and technology changes, or as new infrastructure is built that may alter prices in some locations), resources rely on the FCM for a stable revenue stream to maintain their viability.
+Because prices in the energy and reserve markets are more volatile and change as grid conditions change (for example, as fuel prices, the fuel mix, and technology changes, or as new infrastructure is built), resources rely on the FCM for a stable revenue stream to maintain their viability.
 See a summary of the results of the annual Forward Capacity Auctions.

 The FCA procures capacity using a set of administratively determined sloped demand curves designed to ensure that the region procures sufficient capacity to meet its mandatory resource adequacy planning criteria.
 These demand curves are downward sloping to ensure the following:

 One system curve specifies a price for each capacity level for the region as a whole.
 Starting with the FCA held in 2017 for the 2020–2021 capacity commitment period, zonal demand curves are also used to reflect the additional congestion price to be paid on top of the system capacity price for specific constrained capacity zones.
 Capacity zones are geographic subregions of the New England Control Area that represent load zones that are export-constrained, import-constrained, or contiguous (neither export nor import constrained).
 The systemwide and zonal demand curves are collectively referred to as marginal reliability impact (MRI) demand curves.